WINZ (AM)

 WINZ (940 kHz) is a sports radio formatted AM radio station that serves Miami–Fort Lauderdale, Florida, and their suburbs.
 The station primarily airs syndicated programming from Fox Sports Radio with some local sports talk and game coverage.
-Its daytime signal reaches as far north as Ft.
-Pierce, as far west as Ft.
-Myers and Naples, and as far south as Cuba.
 The station has managed to score ratings in the Ft.
 Myers-Naples radio market despite its transmitter being over 100 miles away.

-WINZ's studios are located in Pembroke Pines and the transmitter site is in Miami Gardens.
+WINZ's studios are located in Pembroke Pines and its transmitter site is in Miami Gardens.